Basmalakh12/introduction-to-algorithms-book/Notes/APPENDIXC/appendixC.md

 - A permutation of a finite set S is an ordered sequence of all the elements of S, with each element appearing exactly once ,There are n! permutations of a set of n elements
 - if S = {a,b,c} then S = abc, acb, bac, bca, cab, cba
 - we can choose the first element of the sequence in n ways, the second in n - 1 ways, the third in n - 2 ways, and so on.
-- A k-permutation of S is an ordered sequence of k elements of S, with no ele- ment appearing more than once in the sequence
+- A k-permutation of S is an ordered sequence of k elements of S, with no element appearing more than once in the sequence
-- -permutations of the set{a,b,c,d} are ab,ac,ad,ba,bc,bd,ca,cb,cd,da,db,dc :
+- -permutations of the set{a,b,c,d} are ab,ac,ad,ba,bc,bd,ca,cb,cd,da,db,dc
 ![Permutations](./Permutations.png)
 ### Combinations
 - A k-combination of an n-set S is simply a k-subset of S, the 4-set{a,b,c,d} has six 2-combinations: ab,ac,ad,bc,bd,cd